bostongolang/golang-lab-chat/lessons/04-login.md

 In this exercise, we will:

- * Create a new `ChatUser` object for the connection by implementing `ChatRoom.Join`
+ * Print a banner when the user connects.
- * Implement `ChatUser.Login` (and some related functions) to be able to read a username from the socket.
+ * Implement `ChatUser.Login` (and some related functions) to be able to read a username from the user.

 Btw: To test your server, you can use `nc localhost 6677` or `telnet localhost 6677`.